Tuesday, 24 March 2020

 1 tsp salt

 Heat the oil and add the meat to brown all over.
-Add the ginger, garlic, cumin, salt, green chillies, and fried onions.
+Add the ginger, garlic, salt, cumin, green chilies, and fried onions.
 Give it a good stir.
-Add 1 cup of water, bring it all to a boil, and cover the pot.
-Lower the heat and cook the meat for 30 minutes.
-At this point, the water should be almost evaporated and the meat half done.
-Add the tomatoes, chillies, and French beans.
-Cook for an additional 30 minutes, covered.
+Add 2 cups of water, bring it all to a boil, and cover the pot.
+Lower the heat and cook the meat for 45 minutes.
+At this point, the water should be almost evaporated, and the meat should be almost cooked through.
+Add the tomatoes and French beans.
+Bring it to a boil, lower the heat, cover, and cook for an additional 30 minutes.

-Optionally add a pinch of sugar.
-It will bring out beans’ natural sweetness.
+Optionally, add a pinch of sugar.
+It will bring out the beans’ natural sweetness.
 It works on the same principle as adding salt to food.

 Tips

-The dish should be lush and not watery at all.
-If there is any watery residue left over, turn the flame on high for a few minutes, leaving the pot open to allow it to evaporate.
+e dish should be lush and not at all watery.
+If there is any watery residue left over, turn the flame on high for a few minutes, leaving the pot open to allow it to evaporate until you can see droplets of oil rise to the side of the pan-tayl per avayloo.

-Do not turn the beans to mush.
+Do not turn the beans into mush.
 It should be cooked through but not mushy.

 The World of Parsi Cooking: Food Across Borders is a 3 award winning book.
 It has been self published in July 2019 and will be going into its second print in 2022.